ikietzman/purple_barn_owl/README.md

 # Purple Barn Owl: A mock application using Express + Sequelize ORM + MySQL

-This application and README assume you have a running MySQL instance to connect to.
+This application and README assume you have Node.js V.16+ and a running MySQL instance to connect to.

 ## Install